stilkov/order_manager1/README.md

 ### Quick intro (not really useful if you don't know Rails):

 * create database with `rake db:create`
-* migrate to correct DB schema with `rake db:migrate#´`
+* migrate to correct DB schema with `rake db:migrate`
+* import some test data with `rake db:fixtures:load`
 * start the server with script/server
 * set up a proxy forwarding, e.g. using Apache, from om.example.com:80 to localhost:3000.
-If you don't know how to do this, replace om.example.com below with localhost:3000
+If you don't know how to do this, replace `om.example.com` below with `localhost:3000`

 Then you can try a few things: